Ravitejayarram/resume/README.md

 I additionally was co-founder and CTO in an Edutech Startup in Brazil.
 In that company I used HTML, CSS, Javascript, jQuery, Backbone, Ruby on Rails and PostgreSQL to develop an educational web platform, leading a team of 2 developers remotely.

-I am currently looking for frontend remote jobs in companies that have projects coded with React.
+I am currently looking for frontend remote jobs in companies that have software interface coded with React.

 ## Experience